open-contracting/european-union-support/README.md

     rake sample FILES=01,02,03,14,20

-See the comments in `sample.rake` to understand why tools like OxygenXML are insufficient.
+See the comments in `sample.rake` to understand why tools like Oxygen are insufficient.

 ### Map XML elements and attributes to text labels